mdbergmann/cl-swbymabeweb/blogs/20200830---Web_applications_with_Common_Lisp.md

       (is (= 1 (length (invocations 'controller.blog:index)))))))
 ```

 When executing this test the response code is a 204, which represents 'no content'.
 And indeed, this is correct.
-When the _controller_ result is `nil` the router handler will also return `nil` because there is no `case` that handles this _controller_ result so the functions runs through without having defined an explicit return, which then makes the funtion return `nil`.
+When the _controller_ result is `nil` the router handler will also return `nil` because there is no `case` that handles this _controller_ result, so the function runs through without having defined an explicit return, which then makes the function return `nil`.
 So we have to change the router code a bit to handle this and more cases.
 Change the route definition to:

 ```lisp
 (defroute blog (:get :text/html)